scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 Example:

 ```
-shapeless.Strict[caseapp.core.Parser[bloop.cli.Commands.Run]] (id 12121) (expanded macros 3) (tree from `shapeless.LazyMacrosRef.mkStrictImpl`)  (417,117 ns, 3.28%)
+shapeless.Strict[caseapp.core.Parser[bloop.cli.Commands.Run]] (id 12121) (expanded macros 3) (tree from `shapeless.LazyMacrosRef.mkStrictImpl`)  (417,117 μs, 3.28%)
 ```

 On every stack trace, you have also the information about the timing.
 The unit of time is nanoseconds.
-So one billion ns is one second.
-We use nanoseconds because flamegraphs cannot display decimal values and we don't want to lose time precision.
+So one million μs is one second.
+We use nanoseconds because flamegraphs cannot display decimal values and we want to lose as litle time precision as possible.

 Beware that an implicit search may not appear in the flamegraph even if it's performed by `scalac`.
-There could be implicit searches that are so fast to do that they take less than 0ns.
+There could be implicit searches that are so fast to do that they take less than 0 μs.
 Flamegraphs do not show entries whose value is under 0.

 We're not going to use all of this information in the blog post, but it may